stiofanmacthomais/jtrac-docker/README.md

 Then, from a web brower, navigate to http://localhost:8000/jtrac.
 The default username/password is admin/admin.
 This container will create a presistent store in the data directory in your local docker folder.

+The documentation contains all the information you need to make development changes, or to change the backend database to something more scalable (if needed).

+Have fun!